dhead666/archlinux-pkgbuilds/xkeyboard-config-chromebook/README.md

 ###Benefits
 * F1-F10 keysyms with modifiers are the same (e.g. ALT+F4 still close a window).
-* Suitable when multiple layouts are used, superior to xmodmap as its settings purged when changing layout/language.
+* Suitable when multiple layouts are used (superior to xmodmap as its settings purged when changing layout/language).
 * Works with GTK3 apps like Epiphany and Nautilus (xbindkeys+xvkbd doesn't).
 * Gnome's [drop-down-terminal extension](https://extensions.gnome.org/extension/442/drop-down-terminal): get the backtick/grave character with AltGR+` on the English US layout
-* Might also work in a Wayland desktop (Gnome 3.14) as Wayland supports XKB (though Weston 1.5.0 seems to fallback to the kbd layouts and not xkeyboard-config).
+* Works well in Gnome Wayland session.

 ###Known limitations
 * AltGR+Arrows (PgUp, PgDown, Home, End) doesn't works for navigation in Chromium and Firefox but does work when writing in a text box in these applications, it also works in any other application (perfect in Epiphany).